malramsay64/phd-thesis/04_Machine_Learning/introduction.md

-A machine learns when it changes it's structure, program, or data based on external information such that it's expected future performance improves. [@Nillson] With this simple definition, the field of statistics could easily be included.
+A machine learns when it changes it's structure, program, or data based on external information such that it's expected future performance improves. [@Nilsson1998] With this simple definition, the field of statistics could easily be included.
 Adding more data samples to a statistical distribution